dodopayments/dodo-adapters/packages/betterauth/README.md

 #### Options

 -   `webhookKey`: Your Dodo Payments webhook secret.
+-   `onPayload`: Generic handler for all webhook payloads.
--   `onPaymentSuccess`: Handler for the `payment.succeeded` event.
+-   `onPaymentSucceeded`: Handler for the `payment.succeeded` event.
 -   `onSubscriptionCreated`: Handler for the `subscription.created` event.
--   ... and more.
+-   `onSubscriptionUpdated`: Handler for the `subscription.updated` event.
+-   `onSubscriptionCancelled`: Handler for the `subscription.cancelled` event.
+-   `onRefundCreated`: Handler for the `refund.created` event.
+-   `onDisputeCreated`: Handler for the `dispute.created` event.
+-   `onLicenseKeyActivated`: Handler for the `license_key.activated` event.
+-   `onLicenseKeyDeactivated`: Handler for the `license_key.deactivated` event.

 ## Automatic Customer Creation